An Analytics FAQ for customer attributes, and how to run the Customer Attributes report.

 FAQ - Customer Attributes in Analytics

-Why is it preferable to use the Experience Cloud ID service to set the Customer ID instead of populating the Customer ID in a prop or eVar?
+Why is it preferable to use the Identity Service to set the Customer ID instead of populating the Customer ID in a prop or eVar?

-Using the Experience Cloud ID service offers a number of benefits:
+Using the Identity Service offers a number of benefits: